REANNZ/tuakiri-doc/service_providers/configuring_an_sp_for_edugain.md

 *   Run up-to-date software
 *   Declare R&S (recommended if applicable)
-*   Declare SIRTFI and provide SIRTFI contact (recommended)
+*   Declare SIRTFIv2 and provide security contact (recommended)
 *   Provide a logo representing the service
 *   Provide a page with further information about the service (InformationURL)
 *   Load eduGAIN metadata